Variational Entropic Optimal Transport: Experimental Illustrations

 \section{Experimental Illustrations}

-We evaluate VarEOT on both synthetic and real-world data.
-Section~\ref{sec-exp-toy} presents illustrative two-dimensional experiments demonstrating the effect of the regularization parameter $\varepsilon$ on the learned transport plan.
-Section~\ref{sec-exp-alae} provides a comprehensive evaluation on unpaired image-to-image translation using the standard ALAE latent space protocol, comparing VarEOT against related entropic transport baselines across multiple translation tasks and regularization regimes. \underline{Technical details}, including architecture specifications and hyperparameters, are provided in Appendix~\ref{sec-exp-details}.
+We evaluate VarEOT on both synthetic and real-world data. \wasyparagraph\ref{sec-exp-toy} presents illustrative two-dimensional experiments demonstrating the effect of the regularization parameter $\varepsilon$ on the learned transport plan. \wasyparagraph\ref{sec-exp-new-single-cell} benchmarks VarEOT on high-dimensional biological single-cell data from the MSCI dataset, comparing against EOT/SB solvers. \wasyparagraph\ref{sec-exp-alae} comprehensively evaluates on unpaired image-to-image translation using the standard ALAE latent space protocol, comparing VarEOT against related entropic transport baselines across multiple translation tasks and regularization regimes. \underline{Technical details}, including architecture specifications and hyperparameters, are provided in Appendix~\ref{sec-exp-details}.